rnpgp/rnp/src/examples/README.md

 This example uses keyrings, generated in `generate` sample to decrypt messages, encrypted by `encrypt` sample.
 It shows how to decrypt message with password or with a key, and implements custom password provider for decryption or key password.
 Decrypted message is saved to the memory and then printed to the stdout.

+## sign

+This example uses keyrings, generated in `generate` example.
+Then it configures signing context, and signs message, saving it to the `signed.asc` file.
+Attached signature is used, i.e. data is encapsulated into the resulting message.

+You can investigate the signed message by issuing `rnp --list-packets signed.asc` command.